shoaibhassan0/Google_Password_Stealer/README.md

 # Google_Password_Stealer

 ## Overview
 This project is a Pure C application designed to decrypt saved passwords from Google Chrome's 'Login Data' file, utilizing the encrypted key stored in Chrome's 'Local State' file.
-And also save them to a separate file.
+And also save them to a separate file also get saved bookmarks, cookies, history and saved credit cards.
 ### Note
 This program is for educational purpose only.
 Do not use it illegal or unethical Otherwise you will be responsible.